wh-alice/mig_visualstudio/vs/debugger/error--the-web-server-has-been-locked-down-and-is-blocking-the-debug-verb.md

 ---
-title: "Error: The Web Server Has Been Locked Down and Is Blocking the DEBUG Verb" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "Error: The Web Server Has Been Locked Down and Is Blocking the DEBUG Verb | testtitle" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"